p3trus/slave/doc/source/intro.rst

     lockin = SR830(SimulatedConnection())
     print lockin.x # Will output a random float

-Instead of a real connection object, you pass in a :class:`~.slave.core.SimulatedConnection`.
+Instead of a real connection object, you inject a :class:`~.slave.core.SimulatedConnection`.

 Logging